onkoe/barretts-club/content/posts/max6675-hal.md

 +++
-title = "MAX6675 Thermocouple Driver in Rust" description = "I wrote a driver for this digital thermocouple converter - what did I learn?" date = 2023-12-19
+title = "What I Learned Making an embedded-hal Driver in Rust (for the MAX6675 Thermocouple Digitizer)" description = "I wrote a driver for this digital thermocouple converter - what did I learn?" date = 2023-12-19
 [taxonomies]